Home » Type » Soups » Vegan Pumpkin Soup

 How To Make Vegan Pumpkin Soup

-• Puree: Using an immersion blender (affiliate link) or blender, puree the pumpkin soup to desired consistency.
+• Cool slightly and puree: Remove the pot from the heat and let the soup cool for 5–10 minutes.
+Using an immersion blender (affiliate link) or blender, puree the pumpkin soup to the desired consistency.
 Feel free to leave it a little chunky!
-Stir in the fresh parsley or use it as a garnish when serving.

 top down view of pureed vegan pumpkin soup in a white pot.